CatherineH/CatherineH.github.io/_posts/2016-07-12-interfacing-to-a-high-finesseangstrom-spectrometer-via-python.md

 The LSA is a GUI that also a server process that communicates with the instrument.
 The python interface communicates and shares memory with the LSA through the dynamic library.
-The python interface needs to start up the LSA in order to get data off of the spectrometer.
+The python interface needs to start up the LSA in order to get data off the spectrometer.

 Parsing the Header file
 =======================